 Why there are so many types of Ubuntu?
 Which Ubuntu should I choose?

-If you’ve been reading forums and blogs, you might have come across a few terms like Kubuntu, Xubuntu, Lubuntu, etc. No, these aren’t nicknames people have given to their Ubuntu.
+If you’ve been reading forums and blogs, you might have come across a few terms like Kubuntu, Xubuntu, Lubuntu, etc. No, these aren’t nicknames people have given to their Ubuntu systems — if you thought so.
 Let me tell you the reason behind those different names.

 These are various versions of Ubuntu that are categorized according to their specific purpose or the desktop environment they use.